 If licensees are conducting health screenings to permit site access, inspectors should generally comply with those requests similar to their adherence to Occupational Safety and Health Administration or other industrial safety requirements.
+Legal counsel, whether regional counsel or OGC, should be given the opportunity to review any health screening forms, statements, waivers, or acknowledgements before use and signature by inspectors.
+Inspectors should make their management aware of any changes to normal access to the site; if unfettered site access would be denied or restricted as a result of any such changes, inspectors should coordinate with their management, along with regional counsel or OGC, to determine an appropriate course of action.

-modification to the baseline inspection as follows:
+Consider modification to the baseline inspection program in consultation with NRR as follows:

 Heightened awareness

-Resident inspectors: onsite activities as normal.
+Resident inspectors: conduct onsite activities as normal.

+Utilize Plant Status activities and inspection sample opportunities to monitor licensee plans and preparation for conditions that could impact plant operations or restrict onsite access for licensee and NRC personnel.

-Region-based inspections: activities as normal.
+Region-based inspections: conduct activities as normal.

+Maintain awareness of local conditions for changes.
+Consider modifying the inspection plan if conditions are projected to deteriorate and health and safety of NRC or licensee staff becomes a concern.

-Local implementation of (e.g., canceling after-school activities, limiting public gatherings, advising nonessential workers to remain home)
+Local implementation of restrictions (e.g., canceling after-school activities, limiting public gatherings, advising nonessential workers to remain home, social distancing, or sheltering recommendations)

 Resident inspectors: Reduced onsite activities in affected areas.
-Assess the use of resident inspector in-office staggering (i.e., a single resident inspector on site at a time, only coming on site for risk-significant in-plant operationsincluding for those sites undergoing refueling outagesapplying flexibility with the 3-day rule) to reduce face-to-face interaction for affected personnel.
-Identify opportunities to leverage technology to work remotely for portions of time to perform preparation, documentation, and .
+Assess the use of resident inspector in-office staggering (i.e., a single resident inspector on site at a time, only coming on site for risk-significant in-plant operations—including for those sites undergoing refueling outages—applying flexibility with the 3-day rule) to reduce face-to-face interaction for affected personnel.
+Identify opportunities to leverage technology to work remotely for portions of time to perform preparation, documentation, and inspection activities that do not require in-plant observations or walkdowns per the inspection procedure (IP).

 Identify opportunities to leverage technology to inspect remotely.
 Potential inspection candidates include, but are not limited to, problem identification and resolution samples, licensee event report closeouts, heat sink, maintenance effectiveness, operability assessments, plant modifications, and performance indicators.